A site for horses and all things equestrian.

 Both horses went on to sire their fair share of winners.
 One of Emerson’s favorite horses, Blue Duck Okie sired the winners of more than $704,255—a number of which were bred by Emerson.
 Chula Dual’s offspring earned more than $2 million, but his greatest contribution to the game was 2004 NCHA Futurity Open Champion and EquiStat Elite $9 Million Sire Spots Hot.

 Looking through the list of horses owned or bred by Emerson over the years, you can’t help but notice a trend.
 The names of several horses allude to famous singers.
 It’s a nod to Emerson’s time in the music business.
-He and his father both worked for Big State Distributing.
+He and his father owned Big State Distributing.

 “We were a distributor for over 1,000 record labels for Texas, Oklahoma, Colorado and New Mexico, which meant that we didn’t have anything to do with recording the music, but the record label has to have a distributor in each region to sell to the retail stores and to get the records promoted at the radio station and get them on the jukeboxes,” he said.